 Step 1: Get Your Electricity Utility Account Number.

-You’ll need your Newfoundland Power or Newfoundland and Labrador Hydro Account Number and postal code to sign up.
+You’ll need your Newfoundland Power Account Number and postal code to sign up.

 - Newfoundland Power customer?
 You can find your number in the upper right corner of your paper bill and on the second row of your ebill summary.

 - Newfoundland and Labrador Hydro customer?
 You can find your account number in the upper left hand corner of your paper bill.